dachiefjustice/vm-vulnlab/README.md

 Optionally, you can change the ports for each application.
 If you run multiple applications at once, make sure they don't use conflicting port numbers.

-## Vulnerable Application Ports
+## Vulnerable Application Ports & Guides
-To learn which ports a given vulnerable application uses, check [roles/vulnerable-apps/defaults/main.yml](roles/vulnerable-apps/defaults/main.yml).
+To learn which ports a given vulnerable application uses and find guides/detailed information about them, check [roles/vulnerable-apps/defaults/main.yml](roles/vulnerable-apps/defaults/main.yml).

- Some nuances:
+Some details:
- - Most applications use a single port
+- Most vulnerable applications use a single port
- - Some applications have multiple ports for different services
+- Some vulnerable applications have multiple ports for different services
-- These applications have non-editable ports, due to their complexity and/or facing issues when I tried changing their ports:
+- Specific applications have non-editable ports, due to their complexity and/or facing issues when I tried changing their ports:
     - [crAPI](https://github.com/OWASP/crAPI)
     - [CI/CD Goat](https://github.com/cider-security-research/cicd-goat)